simonccc/kopsrox/README.md

 `./kopsrox.py etcd snapshot`

+Takes a backup of etcd

+`./kopsrox.py etcd list`

+Should show the new backup

 __restore__

-- restores cluster from etcd backup - requires a image name which can be got with the list command
+Restores a cluster from an etcd snapshot

+`./kopsrox.py etcd list`

+Show available snapshots

 `./kopsrox.py etcd restore $imagename`

+- check you're using the correct `kopsrox.etcd.snapshot.token` file for the snapshot!

 - downsizes the cluster to 1 node
+- some stuff not working atm

 __list__
 - lists snapshots taken in s3 storage based on cluster name

 __prune__
 - deletes old snapshots by 7 days? ( tbc )

-# etcd backups guide

-## snapshot

-`./kopsrox.py etcd list`

-## restore

-`./kopsrox.py etcd list`

-- check you're using the correct `kopsrox.etcd.snapshot.token` file for the snapshot

-`./kopsrox.py etcd restore $imagename`

-- downsizes cluster to 1 master node to do the restore
-- stuff not working
--- leaves old nodes behind

 # FAQ
 __can I use debian as a base image vs ubuntu?__